AuraTown/AuraGrid/README.md

 ## Getting Started

-Head over to [our website](https://aura.town) to download and try out the editor.
+Head over to [our website](https://aura.town) to download and try out the app ot the midi controller configs.

 ## Features